Houston riot of 1917: The first hanging

 The condemned soldiers (one sergeant, four corporals, and eight privates) were transferred to a barracks on December 10.
-That evening, motor trucks carried new lumber for scaffolds to some bathhouses built for the soldiers at Camp Travis near a swimming pool in the Salado Creek.
+That evening, trucks carried new lumber for scaffolds to some bathhouses built for the soldiers at Camp Travis near a swimming pool in the Salado Creek.
 The designated place of execution was several hundred yards away.
 Army engineers completed their work by the light of bonfires.
-The thirteen condemned men were awakened at 5:00 am and taken to the gallows.
+The 13 condemned men were awakened at 5:00 am and taken to the gallows.
 They were hanged simultaneously, at 7:17am, one minute before sunrise.
 The scaffolds were disassembled and every piece returned to Fort Sam Houston.
 The New York Times, commenting on the clean-up operations, observed the place of execution and place of burial were "indistinguishable."
 The soldiers were buried in unmarked graves by the Salado Creek, their surnames were written on paper placed in empty soda bottles that were buried with each man.

-Ruckman told reporters he had personally approved the death sentences and said that forty-one soldiers had been given life sentences and four received sentences of two and a half years or less.
+General Ruckman told reporters he had personally approved the death sentences.
+Forty-one soldiers had been given life sentences, and four received sentences of two and a half years or less.
 He said he was the one who chose the time and place for the executions.
 Military jurist Frederick Bernays Wiener has observed that Ruckman's approval and execution of the death sentences were "entirely legal" and "in complete conformity" with the 1916 Articles of War.

-Second and third courts martial
+Second and third courts-martial

 A second court-martial, the "Washington" case, began six days later.
-Fifteen men of the Lower A Division were tried and five were sentenced to death.
-On January 2, 1918, Ruckman approved the sentences in a public statement.
-But a new rule, General Orders 167 (December 29, 1917), prohibited the execution of any death sentence until the JAG could review the sentences (the JAG Boards of Review tasked with reviewing death sentences were created by a subsequent rule, General Orders 7, on January 7, 1918).
-Those boards, though they had advisory power only, were the Army's first appellate courts.)
+Fifteen men of the Lower A Division were tried, and five were convicted and sentenced to death.
+On January 2, 1918, General Ruckman approved the sentences in a public statement.
+A new rule, General Orders 167 (December 29, 1917), prohibited the execution of any death sentence until the JAG could review the sentences.
+(The JAG Boards of Review to review death sentences were created by a subsequent rule, General Orders 7, on January 7, 1918.
+The boards, though they had advisory power only, were the Army's first appellate courts.)

-While waiting for the JAG review to occur, Ruckman approved a third court-martial, the "Tillman" case, of forty more soldiers.
-On March 26, 1918, twenty-three of those forty soldiers were found guilty.
-Eleven of the twenty-three were sentenced to death and the remaining twelve to life in prison.
-On May 2, Ruckman approved the sentences.
+While waiting for the JAG review to occur, General Ruckman approved a third court-martial, the "Tillman" case, of 40 more soldiers.
+On March 26, 1918, 23 of the 40 were found guilty.
+Eleven of the 23 were sentenced to death and the remaining 12 to life in prison.
+On May 2, General Ruckman approved the sentences.